The Ultimate Riviera Maya Transportation Guide: 7 Best Ways to Travel Through the Riviera Maya and Yucatan

 You’ll also learn all the factors you’ll need to keep in mind when determining which Riviera Maya transportation method best suits your travel plans.

-Throughout my year living in the Riviera Maya, I had a chance to experiment with every transportation method on this list and I’ve determined the most practical application for each of them.
+Throughout my years living in the Riviera Maya, I had TONS of experience and experiments with every transportation method on this list and I’ve determined the most practical application for each of them.
+I’ve already made the mistakes for you when it comes to mobility and Riviera Maya Transportation options.

 Buckle up and let’s get going!